Colony Club: Second clubhouse

 The second clubhouse, located at 564 Park Avenue, also known as 51 East 62nd Street, on the northwest corner, was commissioned in 1913 and constructed from 1914 to 1916.
-It was designed by Delano & Aldrich in the Neo-Georgian style, with interiors designed by Elsie de Wolfe The building has a marble base with red-brick and marble trim and columns for the upper floors.
+It was designed by Delano & Aldrich in the Neo-Georgian style, with interiors designed by Elsie de Wolfe.
+The building has a marble base with red-brick and marble trim and columns for the upper floors.
 According to Andrew Dolkart:

 In 1973, Secretary of State Henry Kissinger's birthday party was held at the Colony Club (among the guests were four couples whom Kissinger had ordered to be wiretapped).
 In 2007, memorial services for Brooke Astor were held there.
-The club continues its policy of women-only membership – new members must be recommended by current members — although it was unsuccessfully contested in court in 1987 by conservative radio talk-show host Bob Grant and Sidney Siller, who founded the National Organization for Men.
+The club continues its policy of women-only membership – new members must be recommended by current members.

 The Club presently has approximately 2,500 members who have access to discussions, concerts, and wellness and athletic programs.
 The Clubhouse consists of seven stories, 25 guest bedrooms, three dining rooms, two ballrooms, a lounge, a squash court, an indoor pool, a fitness facility and three personal spa service rooms.
 Annual gross revenues are more than $10 million.